top of page

 The cause of Tourette's Syndrome is unknown, but it's thought to involve abnormalities in certain brain regions and neurotransmitters, particularly dopamine.
 While no specific gene or set of genes has been conclusively linked to the disorder, genetic factors are believed to play a significant role, as the condition often runs in families.

 As psychologists, we play a pivotal role in managing Tourette's Syndrome.
-Our assistance includes providing emotional support, behavioral intervention, and coping strategies to deal with the disorder.
+While targeted interventions and treatments for tics are often provided by occupational therapists, psychologists may assist via emotional support, behavioral intervention, and coping strategies to deal with the disorder.

 Behavioral therapy, particularly Comprehensive Behavioral Intervention for Tics (CBIT), has shown significant efficacy in reducing tic severity.
 CBIT includes components like habit reversal training and functional intervention, helping individuals to manage their tics effectively.